yk273/IS601-Mini-Project-1/LinuxCommands.md

 ## home directory and ~
 * **~**: Home Directory
 * This command returns the user's path back to the beginning (the default path that the user is introduced to when opening the command line).
-Using the syntax **cd ~**, the user will get back to the default "home" directory.
+Using the syntax "cd ~", the user will get back to the default "home" directory.
 ![Home Return Example](/images/home_return.png)

 ## file paths in linux